Martine Kemp: Political activity in the European Parliament

 In addition to her Committee assignments, Kemp was part of the Parliament's Delegation for relations with the countries of the Andean Community, Delegation to the Euro-Latin American Parliamentary Assembly, and the Delegation to the EU-Mexico Joint Parliamentary Committee.

 Her most recent activities as a Member of the European Parliament included an opinion on the Union Customs Code and the European Union Customs Authority in the INTA Committee, for which she was shadow rapporteur for the European People’s Party (EPP).

 Personal life

 Kemp is a member of the Unified Basketball Team of the Special Olympics Lëtzebuerg and participated with her team as a Unified partner at the 2023 Special Olympics World Summer Games in Berlin.
 She is the sister of Françoise Kemp.
+She was born in Luxembourg.